byDagor/Dagor-Brushless-Controller/docs/example_projects/haptic_control.md

 # Haptic Control

 This example shows a type of haptic control called steer by wire(less).
+This creates a virtual link between the angular position of two brushless motors.

+<iframe class="youtube" src="https://youtu.be/DDW3rwI5KEI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> This video is a practical demonstrates of this haptic control example.

 # Hardware